Assignment Help

 Standard Error vs. Standard Deviation: The Critical Distinction

 Standard deviation (σ or s) measures the variability of individual observations around the mean within a dataset.
-It answers: how spread out are the individual data points?
 Standard error (SE) measures the variability of a sample statistic — like the sample mean — across repeated samples.
-It answers: how spread out are the sample means themselves?
-The distinction between descriptive and inferential statistics maps directly onto this: standard deviation describes your sample; standard error describes the sampling distribution.
+Standard deviation describes your sample; standard error describes the sampling distribution.

 SE(x̄) = σ / √n